TheArkive/ahk-pi/README.md

 Some of these features may change or be added in the future.

 One more thing this program will not do is circumvent User Account Control settings.
 If you leave UAC enabled, then you will likely be prompted when this program tries to write to the registry.
 I leave it to the user to decide how to manage their UAC settings.

+I may take some hints from the `Installer.ahk` and attempt to work around this, but this program does enough in the registry (for my preference).

 ---